rowanjh/snow-measurement/README.md

 This is the code repository for the following paper:

 `Jacques-Hamilton, R., Valcu, M., Kwon, E., Versluijs, T.S.L., & Kempenaers, B (2025).
-Measurement error in remotely sensed fractional snow cover datasets: implications for ecological research`.
-Environmental Research Ecology, in press.
+Measurement error in remotely sensed fractional snow cover datasets: implications for ecological research.
+Environmental Research Ecology, in press.`

 # Overview